This professional is available for new clients.

 I offer concessions to counselling students.

-I'm recogised by Aviva, AXA Health and Vitality Health insurers.
-If psychotherapy is covered by your policy and you'd like to work with me, I'll need to ask you for some basic details such as your policy and authorisation numbers, before our first session.
+I'm recogised by a range of health insurers.
+If therapy is covered by your policy and you'd like to work with me, I'll need to ask you for some basic details such as your policy and authorisation numbers, before our first session.

 When I work